loiccattani/html-video-automator/INSTALL.md

 Configure Apache to serve the `public` directory as the DocumentRoot.

-SuEXEC is used to specify which user runs the app.
+SuEXEC is used to specify a who user runs the app.
+Typically we'll create a new user named 'hva'.
 This is needed mainly for security reasons, but it comes handy to have a place where to put the SSH private key used to connect with other servers.

 #### Example of virtual host configuration
     <VirtualHost *:80>